 BlueGreen Alliance California Communities Against Toxics Coalition For A Safe Environment Coming Clean Community In-Power & Development Association Earthjustice Environmental Justice Health Alliance Ohio Valley Environmental Coalition Texas Environmental Justice Advocacy Services Union of Concerned Scientists

-The Chemical Disaster Rule has been delayed for:
+The Chemical Disaster Rule was delayed for 1 year, 191 days.

-During this time, at least 41 publicly known incidents have occurred across the country.
+During that time, at least 73 publicly known incidents occurred across the country.

 First came wind and rain lashing off the Gulf of Mexico in the form of Hurricane Harvey, then floods that cut power, until finally—deprived of refrigeration needed to keep it stable—organic peroxides stored at the Arkema chemical plant near Houston began to ignite and explode.1

-But these life-saving protections are stuck in limbo after EPA Administrator Scott Pruitt issued a delay of the rule, postponing it until February 2019.
-The EPA claims to have issued the delay because it may eventually modify the rule, but it has not released any data that shows why such a modification would be necessary or justified.
-Scientists, community groups and health groups represented by Earthjustice, together with workers and concerned states, are currently suing the EPA to get the delay overturned and the rule back on track.
+But these life-saving protections were stuck in limbo after EPA Administrator Scott Pruitt issued a delay of the rule, postponing it until February 2019.
+Scientists, community groups and health groups represented by Earthjustice, together with workers and concerned states, sued the EPA to get the delay overturned and the rule back on track.

 Facilities that use or store dangerous chemicals are all over the U.S.,8 and about 12,500 have filed risk management plans with the EPA.
 They range from oil refineries to paper mills and chemical manufacturing facilities.9

 These facilities are in our communities: About 177 million Americans10 live close enough to one of these facilities—and one in three schoolchildren11 attend school near enough—to be potentially affected by a chemical disaster, according to EPA data.